jozn/sun2/README.md

 Surpassed: https://github.com/jozn/sun

 +80% is completed.
-A note for small numbers of commits: I started fresh from old "sun" project, because my technology stack has evolved a lot and i started fresh and common copied the codes into this project and changed them as necessary.
+A note for small numbers of commits: I started fresh from old "sun" project, because my technology stack has evolved a lot and i started fresh and copied shared codes into this project and changed them as necessary.

 *note: there is just one developer in this project and this project was never meant to be shared so git's commit comments are not as thorough as it should be!*